hongshuochen/2021Fall-EE538-HW3/README.md

 Assume all constructors and function `PrintPoint()` are given.
 (You do not need to implement `PrintPoint()`) \
 Assume the destructor will not be called.

-For each of the following snippets, please write down which function(s) (including which constructors, which functions, and passing which format of parameters) will be called:
+For each of the following snippets, please write down which function(s) will be called (including which constructors, which functions, and passing which format of parameters):

 E.g. Snippet: Assuming the declaration of `PrintPoint()` is `void PrintPoint(Point &p);`
 ```c++